European stocks closed higher with US markets closed

 On the central bank front, Norway held its key rate steady, in contrast to some bets that it was poised to lift.

-Investors are also watching Dutch election results after an exit poll showed right-wing populist Geert Wilders to be on track for a dramatic victory with his Freedom Party, the PVV.

-And Turkey’s central bank hikes interest rate by 500 basis points to 40%.
+And Turkey’s central bank hikes interest rate by 500 basis points to 40 per cent.
 The hike was double economists’ expectations, who had forecast a 250-basis-point hike.
 The move was seen as a continuation of the bank’s attempt to combat high inflation and a falling lira, the Turkish currency.
-Inflation in the country came in at a whopping 61% in October.
+Inflation in the country came in at a whopping 61 per cent in October.
 Futures

 The SPI futures are pointing to a 0.2 per cent gain.Currency